AlexJReid/blog/content/posts/local-api/index.md

 ### Make your local environment remote
 The latency problem also goes away if what we have been calling the _local_ environment was on a remote VM on the same network as the rest of the Consul agents.
 [Remote development](https://code.visualstudio.com/docs/remote/vscode-server) is a very interesting topic.

-## Drawbacks and TODOs
-Astute readers will have noticed I have not mentioned security, namely ACLs and certificates.
-These are an essential ingredient to ensuring that only trusted services can join the mesh.

-It is likely that this approach is only appropriate for test environments.
-It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

-Tooling to automate the setup process could make it almost invisible to developers.

 ## Conclusion
 In the example scenario we have: